×

 What does it mean to “notarize a signature”?

-“Notarize a signature” is a generic phrase used when administering an oath or taking an acknowledgment, the two most common notarial acts.
+“Notarize a signature” is a generic phrase used when referring to administering an oath or taking an acknowledgment, the two most common notarial acts.

 What notarial acts am I authorized to perform?